RU EN

 Legal Support for University Agreements

-A contract with a foreign university is often treated as a formality: «what could possibly go wrong, I am only here to study».
-In reality this document governs everything — from the size of the semester fee to the conditions under which you can be expelled with no refund.
-We review such contracts and explain every clause in plain language.
-Because signing something in English or Chinese «as is» is a risk you are taking on yourself.
+A contract with a university abroad is often dismissed as a formality: «what could possibly go wrong, I'm only here to study».
+In reality, this is the document that governs everything — from your semester fees to the circumstances in which you can be expelled with no refund.
+We review these contracts and explain every clause in plain language, because signing something in English or Chinese «as is» is a risk you take on entirely yourself.

-Universities are large organisations.
-Their contracts are drafted by lawyers who protect the interests of the university, not the student.
-They usually contain:
+Universities are large institutions, and their contracts are drafted by lawyers who protect the university's interests, not the student's.
+They typically include:

 • Non-obvious grounds for expulsion.
-For example, missing classes without a valid reason is capped not at 20% but at 15% — and you are out.
-Or failing an exam on the first attempt with no right to resit.
+Unexplained absence might be capped not at 20% but at 15% — and you're out.
+Or you fail an exam at the first attempt with no right to resit.

-• Refund conditions.
-Many contracts allow a refund only before the semester begins, and afterwards — not a penny, even if you fell ill or did not get your visa.
+• Refund terms.
+Many contracts allow a refund only before the semester begins; after that, not a penny — even if you fall ill or your visa is refused.

 • Automatic renewal.
-You sign a one-year contract — and it renews itself for the next year unless you give 90 days’ notice.
-And that notice can only be a letter to the dean’s email, which you were never even given.
+You sign a one-year contract and it rolls over into the next year unless you give 90 days' notice — notice that can only be sent to the dean's email, an address you were never given.

-• Commissions and hidden fees.
-A contract may contain a clause: «administrative services fee» — 500 dollars per semester.
-What those services include is anyone’s guess.
+• Charges and hidden fees.
+A contract may slip in an «administrative services fee» of 500 dollars a semester.
+Quite what those services are is anyone's guess.

 • Force majeure.
-If the university closes a programme or raises prices, your only right is to terminate the contract, but the tuition for the time already elapsed is not refunded.
+If the university closes a programme or raises its prices, your only right is to terminate — and the tuition already paid is not refunded.

 What we do:

-• We translate the contract into Russian with legal precision.
-Not a «Google translation», but with a careful check of the terminology.
+• We translate the contract into Russian with legal precision — not a «Google translation», but with the terminology checked carefully.

-• We analyse every clause: which is standard practice and which is a condition clearly disadvantageous to the student.
+• We analyse every clause: which terms are standard practice and which are clearly stacked against the student.

-• We flag hidden risks and explain them in plain words.
-Not «clause 4.2.3 governs the dispute resolution procedure», but «in the event of a conflict, the court will be in the university’s country, and engaging your own lawyer is practically impossible».
+• We flag the hidden risks and explain them plainly.
+Not «clause 4.2.3 governs the dispute resolution procedure», but «if there's a dispute, the case goes to court in the university's country, and hiring your own lawyer is all but impossible».

-• Where the university’s rules allow, we help draw up a protocol of disagreements or supplementary agreements.
-Sometimes universities agree to change disputed clauses for international students.
+• Where the university's rules allow, we help you draw up a schedule of disagreements or a supplementary agreement.
+Universities will sometimes amend disputed clauses for international students.

-• We point out what to watch for when signing: where to put the date, which documents to request as appendices, whether notarised copies are needed.
+• We point out what to watch for when signing: where to date the document, which papers to request as appendices, and whether certified copies are needed.

 Why reviewing a contract on your own is a bad idea

-You may have an excellent command of English.
+Your English may be excellent.
 But legal English is a language of its own.
-Phrases like «in consideration of the mutual covenants» or «force majeure not including visa denial» are not taught in IELTS courses.
+Phrases like «in consideration of the mutual covenants» or «force majeure not including visa denial» aren't taught on IELTS courses.

-What is more, legal systems differ.
-What counts as an unlawful clause in Kyrgyzstan is standard practice in the United Kingdom or China.
-You need someone who has seen dozens of such contracts and knows where you can negotiate and where you can only accept or decline.
+Legal systems differ, too.
+A clause that would be unlawful in Kyrgyzstan is standard practice in the United Kingdom or China.
+You need someone who has seen dozens of these contracts and knows where there's room to negotiate and where you can only accept or walk away.

-We do not replace a lawyer in court.
-But we do not let you sign a contract you will later regret.
-If the contract carries a risk of losing money or being expelled on a technicality, we will warn you.
+We don't stand in for a lawyer in court.
+But we won't let you sign a contract you'll come to regret.
+If it carries a risk of losing money or being expelled on a technicality, we'll warn you.

-If you have received a contract from a foreign university and do not fully understand what it says, get in touch with us.
-Send us the document and we will run an express analysis and tell you whether there is cause for concern.
-The decision is then yours.
-The consultation comes with no obligations.
+If you've received a contract from a university abroad and don't fully understand it, get in touch.
+Send us the document, we'll run a quick analysis and tell you whether there's cause for concern.
+The decision is then yours, and the consultation comes with no obligation.

 CAPTCHA